SeanTDonohue/FINAL-PROJECT/README.md

 ### ETR 107 Final Project
 #### Weatherbit for Microbit
 This is a project that I thouroghly enjoyed.
 I wanted to create a interface from my computer using tkinter and allow communication to the weather;bit extension on my microbit.
 The measurements I am taking is for Windspeed, Temperature, Barometric Pressure, Humidity, Sunlight Level, and altitude.
-The following is my Python code for the serial interface to the microbit/weatherbit extension.

 ![Weatherbit](IMAGES/Weatherbit.jpg "Microbit with Weatherbit Extension")

+The following code is the Python serial interface to the microbit and weatherbit.

    ```# Python serial interface to a micro:bit